 Transitioning out of employment is marked with many challenges and transition decisions to make, such as those related to retirement savings such as 457(b).
-Understanding all available options and their ramifications are paramount in making informed choices; carefully considering vesting rules, distribution options, tax consequences, investment flexibility requirements, estate planning needs and tax considerations are necessary in making smart choices that align with long-term financial objectives.
+Understanding all available options and their ramifications are paramount in making informed choices; carefully considering vesting rules, distribution options, tax consequences, investment flexibility requirements, estate planning needs and tax considerations are necessary in making smart choices that align with long-term financial goals.
 Consulting professionals in this area may further aid decision-making processes to guarantee an enjoyable retirement journey ahead.

 Are you ready to include gold in your retirement portfolio?